dram/trealla/docs/FEATURES.md

 	erase(+S,+Key)              - erase value under Key
 	erase(+S)                   - erase all

 The *stream/1* predicate creates a dummy stream for use as a dictionary.
 The allowed operations are the same as the per-process dictionary.
+Like all streams, it should be disposed of by a call to close/1.
 Dictionary operations are not undone on bactracking nor are they backed to the database.
-It should be disposed of by a call to close/1.

 The parse_XXX/2 predicates accept double-quoted column items, and remove any spurious whitespace before and after items.